We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Founded in 2014, Lazarus Naturals is one of the most popular and respected CBD brands on the market.

-Its high-potency full-spectrum CBD oil is the overall best & most affordable tincture I’ve ever tried, so much so that it’s my go-to pick.
-It costs only 2-3 cents per mg of CBD, which is very cheap.
+Its full-spectrum CBD oil is the overall best & most affordable tincture I’ve ever tried, so much so that it’s my go-to pick.
+It costs only 2-3 cents per mg of CBD.
 You can also qualify for free shipping on orders over $50.

 This USDA-certified organic oil is available in different sizes and flavors (classic, chocolate mint, strawberry lemonade).
 Lazarus Naturals grows and extracts its own organic hemp in Central Oregon, which is a big bonus for quality control.
 It also has a 60% off assistance program.